chrisn-au/addon-ftp/README.md

 **Note**: _We STRONGLY suggest picking a stronger/safer password instead of using this option!
 USE AT YOUR OWN RISK!_

+## Accessing files in HASSIO and other addons.

+With the default options you will only have access to files written to the FTP server via FTP.
+To access the files locally within HASSIO or other addons (Node Red as an example) enable the Sub Option: "share", "backup" or "config".
+This will enable youre ftp client device to save files to these directories.
+For instance IP Cameras that use FTP can save files to /share/camera and these files can be easily accessed by other HASSIO addons (like node red)

+## File persistence

+With the default setiings and files not saved to the share, backup, config will be deleted on the addon restart.
+If this is not desirable then by saving files to share,config or backup will eliviate this issue

 ## Changelog & Releases

 This repository keeps a change log using [GitHub's releases][releases]